nicm42/100-days-of-code/log.md

 Day 13: 13th March 2019
-Progress: Completed chapter 6 of Flexbox Zombies.
+Progress: Completed chapter 7 of Flexbox Zombies.
 Did my first kata on Codewars.

 Thoughts: Although I get flex-basis now, I'm not sure what it would be useful for (except Zombies).
 The Codewars kata was hard, although part of that was getting into how the site worked.
 I definitely need more practice at Javascript, so it should be handy, even just doing one a week.

 Link to work: https://www.codewars.com/users/nicm42/completed

+Day 14: 14th March 2019
+Progress: Completed the debugging section on freeCcodeCamp.
+Completed chapter 8 of Flexbox Zombies.
+Did the mobile-specific bits of the tribute page.

+Thoughts: Aside from one thing, the debugging things I already knew as I've already made all those errors! order on Flexbox Zombies drove me a bit mad as one challenge was only correct when order was 0, 1, 2, even though it looked right (and is effectively the same order as 1, 2, 3).
+I need to look at the tribute page on an actual mobile screen, but it seems like it all works.
+It just looks a bit sparse, despite having plenty of stuff on it.

+Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42